kehers/kehers.github.com/_posts/2016-07-30-paystack-charging-the-returning-customer.markdown

 ## Handling failed charges from authorization code

 So what happens when the customer's card expires?
-Paystack obviously won't be able to charge the customer from our auth code.
-Remember, the auth code is attached to the customer's card.
+Paystack obviously won't be able to charge the customer from our authorization code.
+Remember, the authorization code is attached to the customer's card.
 Paystack currently doesn't have a way for users to update card details.
-One way to handle this is that on failed charge, we delete the saved auth code and card 4 digits so that this brings up the payment form again and we can get new payment details.
+One way to handle this is that on failed charge, we delete the saved authorization code and card 4 digits so that this brings up the payment form again and we can get new payment details.

 {% highlight php %}
 <?php